raelyard/life-book/notes.md

     1. ???
 1. : Finding Freedom in an Unfree World (with due respect and citation to Harry Browne)
     1. ???

+Starting on writing (a) chapter(s).
+Linking in the outline when they exist.